prateek951/minor-project/README.md

-# minor-project
+# Drowsiness Detection Model
-Minor Project on Machine Learning
+A Minor Project on Machine Learning